-The anomalies have a larger range in the reanalysis products.
-There is a negative anomaly within the first decade in GREP and MEDREA24 which turns to positive first in the western Mediterranean (Fig. 4a) and followed by the eastern basin (Fig. 4b) after 2006.
+basin (Fig. 4b) after 2006.
 In the CORA and ARMOR3D, instead, there is a clear increase in the salinity anomaly in the eastern Mediterranean and the entire basin with a less evident positive trend in the western basin.
-We summarise the mean salinity anomalies in Table 2.
+We summarise the mean salinity anomalies in Table 3.

-In 2021, the anomaly is mostly positive with some negative anomaly structures on the path of Atlantic water (Fig. 4d), Alboran Sea, upwelling favouring Balearic Islands.
-Fedele et al. (2022) reports a positive salinity trend in the modified Atlantic and Levantine intermediate waters using 18-year-long (2001-2019) Argo profiles, which in general agrees with the anomaly map to a large extent.
-However, we note that the spread on the pathway of the water entering from the Gibraltar strait and reaching the Levantine basin has a relatively larger spread compared to the deeper areas (see Fig. 3b).
+In 2021, the anomaly is mostly positive, with some negative anomaly structures on the path of the Atlantic Waters (Fig. 4d), Alboran Sea and upwelling favouring the Balearic Islands.
+Fedele et al. (2022) reports a positive salinity trend in the modified Atlantic and Levantine intermediate waters using 18-year-long (2001-2019) Argo profiles, which in gen-